gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

   them yourself.
 Over subsequent releases additional GitLab metrics will be captured.
 - Prometheus services are off by default but will be on starting with GitLab 9.0.
+- Prometheus and its exporters do not authenticate users, and will be available to anyone who can access them.

 [Prometheus] is a powerful time-series monitoring service, providing a flexible platform for monitoring GitLab and other software products.